simonefagini/Fluo-for-Rhino/commands/README.md

   A command to randomly rotate selected objects individually around their own center points. <br>
   Adds a touch of chaos and variation. <br>
   Tested on Rhino v8 on Windows 11.

+- ### shake_cmd.py
+  A command to randomly rotate selected objects individually around their own center points, adding a touch of chaos and variation. <br>
+  Rotation data is stored in each object's attributes for easy reversibility using unshake_cmd.py. <br>
+  Tested on Rhino v8 on Windows 11.

+- ### unshake_cmd.py
+  A command to restore objects affected by shake_cmd.py to their original orientation, using the stored rotation data in their attributes. <br>
+  Tested on Rhino v8 on Windows 11.

 ## Work in Progress

 | Command Name                    | Status                       |